Hakuun Yasutani: Teaching style

-The Sanbō Kyōdan incorporates Rinzai Kōan study as well as much of Soto tradition, a style Yasutani had learned from his teacher Harada Daiun Sogaku.
+The Sanbō Kyōdan incorporates much of Soto tradition, as well as Rinzai Kōan study, a style Yasutani had learned from his teacher Harada Daiun Sogaku.

 Yasutani placed great emphasis on kensho, initial insight into one's true nature, as a start of real practice:

 To attain kensho, most students are assigned the mu-koan.
 After breaking through, the student first studies twenty-two "in-house" koans, which are "unpublished and not for the general public".
 There-after, the students goes through the Gateless Gate (Mumonkan), the Blue Cliff Record, the Book of Equanimity, the Record of Transmitting the Light, the Five Ranks and finally more than 100 Precept Koans.

 Political views

 Supporter of Japanese Fascism and Militarism

 According to Ichikawa Hakugen, Yasutani was "a fanatical militarist and anti-communist".
 Brian Victoria, in his book Zen at War, places this remark in the larger context of the Meiji Restoration, which began in 1868.
 Japan then left its mediaeval feudal system, opening up to foreign influences and modern western technology and culture.
 In the wake of this process a fierce nationalism developed.
 It marked the constitution of the Empire of Japan, rapid industrial growth, but also the onset of offensive militarism, and the persecution of Buddhism.
 In reaction to these developments, Japanese Buddhism developed Buddhist modernism, but also support for the autocratic regime, as a means to survive.
 Victoria also suggests that Yasutani was influenced by Nazi propaganda he heard from Karlfried Graf Dürckheim during the 1940s.

 Victoria has followed up his Zen at War with more research.
 He has directed attention to Yasutani's Zen Master Dogen and the Shushogi (Treatise on Practice and Enlightenment), published in 1943.
 This book is "a rallying cry for the unity of Asia under Japanese hegemony":